skrtks/minishell/README.md

 If _rusage_ is non-zero, a summary of the resources used by the terminated process and all its children is returned (this information is currently not available for stopped processes).

-Wait (4)provides a more general interface for programs that need to wait for certain child processes, that need resource utilization statistics accumulated by child processes.
+Wait4() provides a more general interface for programs that need to wait for certain child processes, that need resource utilization statistics accumulated by child processes.
 The older wait3() call is the same as wait4() with a pid value of -1.
 The waitpid() call is identical to wait4() with an rusage value of zero.

 # Other: